Karen Hastie Williams: Career

 Williams clerked for Spottswood William Robinson III in 1973–1974, and for Thurgood Marshall in 1974–1975.
 She was the first African American woman to serve as a Supreme Court law clerk.
 She worked for Fried, Frank, Harris, Shriver & Kampelman, and was the first woman and person of colour to become a partner at Crowell & Moring.

 Hastie Williams was chief counsel of the United States Senate Committee on the Budget from 1977 to 1980, and administrator for Federal Procurement Policy in the United States Office of Management and Budget from 1980 to 1981, under President Jimmy Carter.
 She served on the Internal Revenue Service Oversight Board from 2000 to 2003, under President George W. Bush.
-In the 1980's, Williams helped victims of terrorism to sue countries which sponsored terrorist groups.
+In the 1980s, Williams helped victims of terrorism to sue countries which sponsored terrorist groups.
 She is credited with assisting the American journalist Terry Anderson to achieve compensation from the Iranian government, after he was kidnapped in Beirut, Lebanon, and held for over four years by Hezbollah militants.

 Hastie Williams was on the board of directors of Chubb Limited from 2000 to 2010, and SunTrust Banks from 2002 to 2011.
 She was also on the boards of Crestar Bank and the Gannett Company.